rpunet/swapi-uservice/README.md

 ### option 2 - deploy service in local k8s cluster (Minikube)
 - start Minikube
-- Apply Deployment and Service: run 'kubectl apply -f deployment.yaml' run 'kubectl apply -f service.yaml'
+- Apply Deployment and Service:

+  run *kubectl apply -f deployment.yaml*

+  run *kubectl apply -f service.yaml*
-- Expose the service
+- Expose the service:

-  run 'minikube service swapi-service'
+  run *minikube service swapi-service*
 - It will open the browser with yout Minikube ip address and external port 30007.
-Then just add **/people** endopoint to get the data
+Then just add **/people** endopoint to the URL to get the data